NgChunQuan/Label_Predictions_using_NLP_and_Wide-Deep_Learning_Model/README.md

 Internship Project

-Project Description: This project seeks to use NLP to analyse unstructured texts and apply Wide & Deep learning model (TF-IDF Vectorizer + LSTM/ SimpleRNN) to predict labels.
+This project leverages Natural Language Processing (NLP) techniques to analyze unstructured text and applies a Wide & Deep learning model — a combination of TF-IDF vectorization (Wide) and Long Short-Term Memory (LSTM) or Simple Recurrent Neural Network (SimpleRNN) (Deep) to predict classification labels.